naioja/windows-dev-setup/README.md

     ```
     echo 0 > /proc/sys/fs/binfmt_misc/WSLInterop
     ```
     Although I find it nice to be able to edit with vscode.
-For those in need of [vim exit assitance there's a github]((https://github.com/hakluke/how-to-exit-vim)) :D
+For those in need of [vim exit assitance there is a github]((https://github.com/hakluke/how-to-exit-vim)) with solutions :D

 ### Dealing with Linux internals